NetApp/harvest/docs/ontap-metrics.md

 ### fcp_lif_write_data

-Amount of data written to the storage system
+Amount of data written to the storage system in bytes per second.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|